20th March 2020

 The Society is also proud to have donated a bust of Petty Officer Edgar Evans to the City of Swansea and for having been involved in the acquisition of the binnacle of the expedition vessel 'Terra Nova' for display in the PierHead Building, Cardiff Bay, once the Docks Offices, headquarters of the Taff Vale Railway and now Public Presentation Centre for the National Assembly for Wales.

-The Society has been honoured to count as its President, Sir Peter Scott, Sir Vivian Fuchs and Professor Robert Swan.
+The Society has been honoured to count as its President, Sir Peter Scott, Sir Vivian Fuchs, Professor Robert Swan and Lord MountEvans, Geoffrey Evans.